 Sansevieria Trifasciata (Snake Plant, Mother-In-Law’s Tongue)

 Next on the list of best office succulents is Sansevieria Trifasciata, commonly known as Snake Plant or Mother-in-Law’s Tongue, a plant native to tropical West Africa.
 It is an evergreen perennial plant member of the Asparagaceae family and features stiff green pointy leaves that range from six inches to eight feet tall, depending on the variety.

 Sansevierias are popular & easy-care houseplants, perfect for beginners due to their ability to thrive even when neglected.
 Sanseveria with its modern, edgy look and can also help purify the air in your home by removing formaldehyde and benzene toxins.

-If you keep your furry friend in your office space, keep in mind that Sansevierias are toxic to pets.
-Read more about its toxicity in this helpful article.
+If you have pets in or around your office space, keep in mind that Sansevierias are toxic to pets.

 Moonstone Succulent (Pachyphytum Oviferum)